asayers/cbdr/journey.md

     mega-instructions:  [ +17.781%  +18.123% ]
 ```

-And there we have it: we can now proclaim, for example, that dump_pcap's run
+We can now proclaim to our friends and colleagues that, for instance,
-time increased by 13.8-14.2% (p=95%).
-That's exactly the kind of statement
+dump_pcap's run time increased by 13.8-14.2% (p=95%).
+That's exactly the
-we wanted to be able to make.
+kind of statement we wanted to be able to make.

+We can also tell when more data is required.
+Suppose we've decided that we
+don't care about regressions smaller than 1%, but we'd really like to know
+if >1% regression occurs.
+Then it's simple: if the width of our confidence
+intervals is bigger 1%, we need more data.

+Ah, but this dynamic sample size is going to present a problem: we can always
+generate more data of the current commit, but how do we generate more data
+for the base commit?
+Well, this is the bad news: you're going to have to
+modify your CI setup so that it can run the benchmarks for both the current
+commit and the merge-base.

+Here's the good news: with this done, we can seriously improve the quality
+of our benchmarks!
+Whereas before we were relying on old results, now we
+can benchmark the base and the tip commits at the same time.
+Generating
+fresh results for the base means your benchmarks will take a bit longer,
+but you're now free from any assumptions about the environment in which
+previous CI runs occurred.
+You can do each CI run on a different machine,
+or even in the cloud - it doesn't matter!
+This is a huge advantage.